 National Leadership & Skills Conference (NLSC)

-SkillsUSA heads to Louisville, Ky., June 24-28, 2019, for the 55th annual National Leadership and Skills Conference (NLSC), a showcase of career and technical education students.
+SkillsUSA heads to Atlanta, GA, June 21-25, 2021, for the 56th annual National Leadership and Skills Conference (NLSC), a showcase of career and technical education students.
 More than 16,000 people — including students, teachers and business partners — are expected to participate in the weeklong event.

 About the Conference